unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** 8 hours

 For the duration, you hide a target that you touch from divination magic.
 The target can be a willing creature or a place or an object no larger than 10 feet in any dimension.
-The target can’t be targeted by any divination magic or perceived through magical scrying sensors.
+The target can’t be targeted by any divination tek or perceived through tek scrying sensors.

 ### Spells (O)